yiranran/Unpaired-Portrait-Drawing/preprocess/readme.md

 ### 2. Prepare nose,eyes,lips masks

-In our work, we use the face parsing network in https://github.com/cientgu/Mask_Guided_Portrait_Editing to get nose,eyes,lips regions and then dilate the regions to make them cover these facial features. (some examples are shown in `example` folder)
+In our work, we use the face parsing network in https://github.com/cientgu/Mask_Guided_Portrait_Editing to get nose,eyes,lips regions and then dilate the regions to make them cover these facial features (some examples are shown in `example` folder).

 - The background masks need to be copied to `datasets/list/mask/A(B)(_eyes)(_lips)`, and has the **same filename** with aligned face photos.